alpinelinux/aports/CODINGSTYLE.md

 Space before tab should be avoided.

 ## Line length
-A line should not be longer then 80 lines.
+A line should not be longer than 80 characters.
 While this is not a hard limit, it is strongly recommended to avoid having longer lines, as long lines reduce readability and invite deep nesting.